andrewtavis/wikirec/README.md

 Please see the [contribution guidelines](https://github.com/andrewtavis/wikirec/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

+- Allowing a user to express disinterest in [wikirec.model.recommend](https://github.com/andrewtavis/wikirec/blob/main/src/wikirec/model.py) [(see issue)](https://github.com/andrewtavis/wikirec/issues/33)

-- Devising methods to best combine recommendations for more than one input (including an option for disinterest)
+- Devising methods to best combine recommendations for more than one input [(see issue)](https://github.com/andrewtavis/wikirec/issues/32)

 - Adding arguments to [data_utils.input_conversion_dict()](https://github.com/andrewtavis/wikirec/blob/main/src/wikirec/data_utils.py) based on Wikipedia languages to simplify parsing arguments

-- Adding and refining methods for recommendations in [wikirec.model](https://github.com/andrewtavis/wikirec/blob/main/src/wikirec/model.py)
+- Adding and refining methods for recommendations in [wikirec.model](https://github.com/andrewtavis/wikirec/blob/main/src/wikirec/model.py) [(see issue)](https://github.com/andrewtavis/wikirec/issues/31)

 - Creating, improving and sharing [examples](https://github.com/andrewtavis/wikirec/tree/main/examples)